universe-sky/probing-then-editing-personality/README.md

-working in progress，并且promise to to organize and open-source all the code by May
+working in progress，and promise to to organize and open-source all the code by May